thetophu/thetophu.github.io/about.md

 permalink: /about/
 ---

-We help students to start their first business in US
+We help explore authoritative data sciences, experience authentic American life and start the first business in US

+Consider the following benefits for the first business as early as possible:

 1. Income
 2. Tax
-2. Cash Flow
+3. Cash Flow
-3. Debt
+4. Debt